 I have also made this recipe easy by using a jar of salsa.
 It may not be a traditional enchilada recipe, but if it tastes good and saves time, then I’m all for it.

 Corn tortillas are not the most pliable tortillas in the world.
 It helps to heat them.
 I give directions for heating them in the oven, but you could do it in a skillet or microwave.
-The tortillas I used were a little too old and really wanted to fall apart.
 An easier method it to simply fold the tortillas in half like a taco.
 This idea comes from Lynn’s fold over enchiladas.

 - 2 cups chopped cooked chicken